 - The feeder insects are cared for properly

-- Use a UV light
+- You use a UV light

 A chameleon that is young and is still growing will require a lot of food compared to when its adult.
 I recommend to feed a young chameleon as much insects as it wants.
 It is okay to feed it a bit less one day a week, but generally it should eat plenty.
 When it is still growing it will not become too fat.
+When it is adult you will need to feed it much less.

 A chameleon with growth retardation has a smaller crest (helmet on its head) and a smaller body.
 When its adult you cannot help it to increase its body size.
 It is how it is.
 When it is younger than 4 months old it can catch up with growth retardation when you start to feed it properly.
 It can reach normal adult size because it has a 5 to 6 more months of growth until it reaches adulthood.